 Contributions are not tax deductible.

-The bipartisan ISRI’s bi-partisan Political Action Committee (PAC is registered with the U.S. Federal Election Commission (FEC) and allows eligible employees of ISRI member companies to pool personal, voluntary financial contributions.
+The bipartisan ISRI PAC is registered with the U.S. Federal Election Commission (FEC) and allows eligible employees of ISRI member companies to pool personal, voluntary financial contributions.
 The contributions are used to support candidates seeking elected office at the federal level who are proponents of issues important to our members, our employees, and our industry.
-ISRI PAC complements the federal work done by the Institute of Scrap Recycling Industries’ federal Advocacy team by ensuring that those congressional lawmakers – bipartisan members whom ISRI lobbies on policy issues -- have the resources to remain in office, or to pursue a federal off working aschampionon behalf of ISRI, ’s policy positions.
+ISRI PAC complements the work done by ISRI’s Federal Advocacy team by ensuring that a bipartisan slate of congressional lawmakers have the resources to pursue or remain in office working as champions on behalf of ISRI, putting our interests at the forefront of their legislative priorities.

 www.isri.org/isripac